Johnson scores 24 points to lead No. 19 Kentucky past Utah

-Johnson made a career-high six shots from long range on seven attempts as Kentucky made a season-high 12 3-pointers.
+Johnson made a career-high six shots from long range on seven attempts as Kentucky made a season-high 12 3-pointers against the Utes.

+"I'm not afraid to take a big shot or step up in big moments," said Johnson, who hit a half-court 3 at the buzzer to send the game into overtime in last week's loss to Seton Hall.
+"I'm shooting with confidence.
+That's the main thing - my teammates have been just telling me to keep shooting.
+After I hit the first one, I knew it was going to be a good day."

+"I've been telling them I want to shoot between 20 and 23 3s a game.
+If we shoot 30, we will lose the game," he said.
+"Historically, if you go back over my career, of 30-some years, if we shoot 30, my team loses.

+"We want to get to the foul line, we want 2-point baskets and we want to offensive rebound.
+Hard to offensive rebound, miss threes, because they are bouncing everywhere.
+But you know, we shot the ball pretty well today."

-Coming off an 84-83 overtime loss to Seton Hall at Madison Square Garden last weekend, the Wildcats trailed 10-2 five minutes into the game, but Kentucky outscored the Utes 28-9 to push the lead to 30-19.
+Early on, it was a struggle as the Wildcats trailed 10-2 just 5 minutes into the game, but Kentucky outscored the Utes 28-9 to push the lead to 30-19.
 The Wildcats did not trail again.

 Johnson highlighted the decisive run with four 3-pointers, including three straight, and finished with 15 points in the opening half.